developer-zebra/developer-zebra-site/src/cartscan/2-1/guide/usage/index.md

 ## Overview

 CartScan was initially developed as way to simplify patient data collection by healthcare workers as they make their rounds through a facility.
-This process often involves a computer wheeled from room to room on a cart, and the worker manually entering patient data using the keyboard.
+This process often involves a computer wheeled from room to room on a cart, with the worker manually entering patient data using the keyboard.

+The CartScan solution provides the worker with a wireless scanner that collects the data from barcodes and sends the data via Bluetooth to the computer as keystrokes.

+saving the worker time by eliminating trips to the keyboard, which is typically parked in the hallway outside the room.

+enables a Zebra device

 solution is intended to simplify the process of collecting data from a patient